lizardhq/lizardhq-website/_posts/2015-12-01-dell-foundation-services.2.markdown

 # Overview

-Dell Foundation Services (otherwise known by its internal name of "Tribbles") "provides a core set of foundational services facilitating customer serviceability, messaging and support functions."
+Dell Foundation Services (otherwise known by its internal name of "Tribbles") "provides a core set of foundational services facilitating customer serviceability, messaging and support functions".

-# Issue
+# Issues

 Dell Foundation Services starts an HTTPd that listens on port 7779.
 The previous service tag leak was fixed by removing the JSONP API.